openclimatefix/ocf-infrastructure/README.md

 If you aren't on Mac or don't want to use Homebrew, [check out the official terraform installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform).

+## Pre-Commit

+This repository implements a [pre-commit](https://pre-commit.com/#install) config that enables automatic fixes to code when you create a commit.
+This helps to maintin consistency in the main repo.
+To enable this, follow the [installation instructions on the precommit website](https://pre-commit.com/#install).

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):